 Environmental Protection Agency (EPA).

-Through this action, the Environmental Protection Agency is requesting applications for essential use allowances for calendar years 2007 and 2008.
+Through this action, the Environmental Protection Agency (EPA) is requesting applications for essential use allowances for calendar years 2005 and 2006.
 Essential use allowances provide exemptions to the production and import phaseout of ozone-depleting substances and must be authorized by the Parties to the Montreal Protocol on Substances that Deplete the Ozone Layer.
-The U.S. Government will use the applications received in response to this notice as the basis for its Start Printed Page 70072nomination of essential use allowances at the Eighteenth Meeting of the Parties to the Montreal Protocol on substances that Deplete the Ozone Layer (the Protocol), to be held in 2006.
+The U.S. Government will use the applications received in response to this notice as the basis for its nomination of essential use allowances at the Sixteenth Meeting of the Parties to the Montreal Protocol on Substances that Deplete the Ozone Layer (the Protocol), to be held in 2004.

 FOR FURTHER INFORMATION CONTACT:

 Scott Monroe at the above address, or by telephone at (202) 343-9712, by fax at (202) 343-2337, or by e-mail at firstname.lastname@example.org.
 General information may be obtained from EPA's stratospheric protection Web site at http://www.epa.gov/ozone.End Further Info End Preamble Start Supplemental Information

 I. Background on the Essential Use Nomination Process